 Government Competition: Restrict efforts by government to provide goods and services in competition with private businesses.

-Department of Economic Development: Support additional emphasis by the Department of Economic Development on providing assistance to Louisiana’s small businesses.
-Pursue involvement of small businesses in the decision-making process of the Department of Economic Development.
+Department of Economic Development: Support additional emphasis by economic development entities to provide assistance to Louisiana’s small businesses.
+Support the consideration and distinguishment of small businesses in the decision-making process of economic development entities.

 Public Bid Law: Oppose any efforts to circumvent or make exceptions to the public bid law and support legislation to strengthen its enforcement.